hungsu/hung-blog/src/pages/blog/2017-01-04-a-beginners-guide-to-brewing-with-chemex.md

 ![Wolf Claw](/img/wolfclaw.jpg)

 Weird as it looks, I found it incredibly comfortable to use - the giant vertical space bar on the left made jumping in FPS games easy, the curved number row made weapon selection easy, and in general was a fantastic FPS gaming keyboard.
 Except for one problem.
 When playing games, I could not press Shift, A, W, and R all at the same time.
 Or more specifically, if I was running diagonally in Counter Strike, I could not reload my gun.
-That frustration led me to buy this in 2011:
+That frustration led me to start building a list of requirements in my dream keyboard.

+## 1. Must have NKRO

 ![Filco Majestouch Ninja](/img/filco_majestouch_ninja_black_us_large.jpg)